goto40/self-dsl/docs/basics.md

 ## Introductory example

-An Example: A meta model for a programming language defines that, e.g., variables can be defined.
+An example: A meta model for a programming language defines that, e.g., variables can be defined.
 The model, in turn, is a concrete programm with many variable definitions.